15 October 2020

 One effective way to enhance the students’ interest in STEM is to organize a number of field trips.
 Since STEM is an application-based curriculum, the principles taught here are applied in many scientific fields and major industries across the world.

-Many organizations, especially in the UK, are well-known for the science camps and STEM summer schools they organize for enthusiastic STEM students.
+Many organizations especially in the UK, are well-known for the science camps and STEM summer schools they organize for enthusiastic young students.

 The students also get to interact with scientists and industry professionals working in various fields of STEM.
 They get to explore a number of these fields, while also interact with other students, from all over the world, having similar interests.